-5. Forebay Debris Removal.
+- 5. Forebay Debris Removal.
 Debris at projects can impact fish passage conditions.
 Debris can plug or block trashracks, VBSs, gatewell orifices, dewatering screens, separators, and facility piping resulting in impingement, injuries, and descaling of fish.
 Removing debris at its source in the forebay is sometimes necessary to maintain safe and efficient fish passage conditions, navigation, and other project activities.
 Debris can be removed from the forebay by: physically encircling the debris with log booms and pulling it to shore with boats where it can be removed with a crane, removing the debris from the top of the dam using a crane and scoop, or passing the debris through the spillway with special powerhouse operations and spill.
 The preferred option is to remove debris at each project when possible to avoid passing debris on to the next project downstream.
 This is not always possible at each project as some projects do not have forebay debris removal capability.
 In this case, the only viable alternative is to spill the debris.

-All special spills (other than normal spill patterns for ongoing spill operations) and project operations for passing debris will be coordinated prior to the operations taking place.
+Normally, the project shall contact CENWW-OD-T at least two workdays prior to the day the special operation is required.
+Using information provided by the project, CENWW-OD-T will notify FPOM and RCC will issue a teletype detailing the special operations. - 5.1.
+All special spills (other than normal spill patterns for ongoing spill operations and project operations for passing debris) will be coordinated prior to the operations taking place.
 Each project shall contact CENWW-OD-T at least two workdays prior to the day they want the special project operations for spilling to pass debris.
 The CENWW-OD-T shall coordinate the special operations with RCC, NOAA Fisheries, and other FPOM participants.
 Project personnel shall provide CENWW-OD-T the reason for the debris spill request including an explanation of project facilities being impacted by the debris, the date and time of the requested spill, and any special powerhouse or other operations required to move the debris to the spillway.
 When a debris spill is coordinated and approved, RCC shall issue a teletype detailing the specifics of the special operations.